5 Smart Things To Do After You Graduate

 Whether you have a job waiting for you upon graduation or not, start building a winning work wardrobe.
 Here's where that graduation gift money will come in handy!
 Put some of it to good use and make it work for you by investing in classic pieces that you can use again and again; pieces that will go the distance towards several power looks and style types no matter where you work.

-One book I love and think is a great resources for helping you build winning looks for work on a budget are Never Pay Retail Again: Shop Smart, Spend Less, and Look Your Best Ever by the late Daisy Lewellyn, and still the "Queen of Effortless Chic."
-Another fav, Your Ultimate Guide to Style: Tips, Tricks and Ideas for Getting Your Best Look Ever by the editors of People Style Watch.
+One book I love and think is a great resource for helping you build winning looks for work on a budget are Never Pay Retail Again: Shop Smart, Spend Less, and Look Your Best Ever by the late Style Expert Daisy Lewellyn, and still the "Queen of Effortless Chic."
+Another fav is Your Ultimate Guide to Style: Tips, Tricks and Ideas for Getting Your Best Look Ever by the editors of People Style Watch.